Relay.app vs. Zapier

 Both platforms are no-code and beginner-friendly, but the experience feels different.

 Relay.app is consistently praised for its clean, intuitive interface.
 Non-technical users who've struggled with other automation tools can get workflows running in minutes.
-The visual workflow builder shows you exactly what will happen at each step, and the Relay.app Agent handles the heavy lifting of setup and configuration.
+The visual workflow builder shows you exactly what happens at each step, and the Relay.app Agent handles the heavy lifting of setup and configuration.
+It's designed so that teams of all technical abilities can automate quickly.

 Zapier is also easy to use, especially for simple Zaps.
-But we've found it to be unintuitive at times to select exactly the data you need when you're configuring a step, and as workflows get more complex, you'll spend more time managing multiple Zaps, configuring filters, and navigating between products (Tables, Interfaces, Agents).
+But we've found it can be unintuitive when you need to select exactly the right data while configuring a step.
+As workflows get more complex, you'll spend more time managing multiple Zaps, configuring filters, and navigating between products like Tables, Interfaces, and Agents.
 There's more surface area to learn.
-Their chat-based Copilot is great for new users and can build you a Zap from a prompt.
+Their Copilot is great for new users and can build you a Zap from a prompt.

 Relay.app edge: People love the simplicity, easy editing by chat, and the beautiful UI.

-Zapier edge: Familiar and well-documented with a massive template library.
+Zapier edge: Familiar and well-documented with a massive template library and years of community content.

 Human-in-the-loop